-We are the lightning-fast AI powered 3D rendering software runs in your browser and also offers easy floor planning and interior designing.
+We are the lightning-fast AI-powered 3D rendering software that runs in your browser and also offers easy floor planning and interior designing.
 Even better, through Neo’s on cloud 3D rendering service, you can get incredible 4k renders in under 10 minutes without hogging your computers – with lighting, shadows, and Neo’s AI automated functions.
 A new feature is you can keep designing while the renders are running in the background.
 Isn’t that cool?

 Sound too good to be true?
 You’ll have to experience the 3D rendering magic for yourself!
 Try Foyr Neo for FREE for 14 days, with full functionality and no credit card required.
 If you like it (which we know you will 😉) you can sign up for a subscription plan starting at $49/month.

 P.S.
 We’re a brand new software and always looking to improve.
 If you need a product or feature that is not currently available, let us know, and we’ll work with you to make it a reality.